janderson4671/byu-cs460-f2022-1/hw-app-layer/README.md

 requests and responses issued above.
 For each question that asks "why", provide a brief but specific explanation.

- 1. In HTTP request #1, was a cookie sent by the client?
+ 1. In HTTP request 1, was a cookie sent by the client?
 Why or why not?
- 2. In HTTP request #2, was a cookie sent by the client?
-Why or why not?
+ 2. In HTTP request 2, was a cookie sent by the client?
+What does the answer (yes/no) tell you about the ability or inability of the server to set a cookie with a "domain" attribute other than its own domain name (i.e., the domain name in the URL)?
- 3. In HTTP request #3, was a cookie sent by the client?
-Why or why not?
+ 3. In HTTP request 3, was a cookie sent by the client?
+What does the answer (yes/no) tell you about the ability or inability of the server to set a cookie with a "domain" attribute other than its own domain name (i.e., the domain name in the URL)?
- 4. In HTTP request #4, was a cookie sent by the client?
+ 4. In HTTP request 4, was a cookie sent by the client?
 Why or why not?
- 5. In HTTP request #5, was a cookie sent by the client?
+ 5. In HTTP request 5, was a cookie sent by the client?
 Why or why not?
- 6. What was the response code associated with request #5?
+ 6. What was the response code associated with request 6?
 Why?
- 7. What was the response code associated with request #6?
-Why was it different than that of request #5?
+ 7. What was the response code associated with request 7?
+Why was it different than that of request 6?
- 8. What was the response code associated with request #7?
-Why was it different than that of request #6?
+ 8. What was the response code associated with request 8?
+Why was it different than that of request 7?

 ## Cleanup